lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 .. image:: lximage_resize.png

 To see how big an image is on the bar at the bottom :guilabel:`Size` will tell you the size in pixels of an image.
+To see where the current image is saved read the path in the :guilabel:`Path` field.

 To copy an image to the clipboard you can :menuselection:`Edit --> Copy to Clipboard`.
 To paste an image to the clipboard :menuselection:`Edit --> Paste from Clipboard`.
 To copy the path of an image to the clipboard :menuselection:`Edit --> Copy Path`.